 **St. Petersburg College Academic Program Viability Report

 The overall four-year State of Florida certification and National Registry Exam pass rate for St. Petersburg College's EMS Program is 97%.
-For 2012 through 2018, the average retention rate for paramedic students is 74.25%.
+For 2012 through 2019, the average retention rate for paramedic students is 83.47%.
 Please note that from August 1, 2016 until July 31, 2018 paramedic graduates in the state of Florida had the option to complete either the State written exam or the National Registry Cognitive Exam (NREMT).
 Currently only the NREMT Cognitive Exam is required for state certification with the psychomotor exam optional to obtain National Registry certification.
-Of the 2017 graduates who opted for the full NREMT testing, 100% were successful on their first attempt.

 Many of our SPC EMS Program graduates find employment in various EMS, fire, military, healthcare and law enforcement agencies.
 Additionally, students have found employment in medical facilities or have continued into nursing, physician assistant or medical school.
 Employment opportunities abound for any SPC paramedic graduate in the local and regional area.
 Placement data from our annual accreditation report shows a 94% placement rate since 2012.

 - Graduates of SPC's Paramedic Certificate program are prepared to take the state licensing exam for Paramedic.

 SPC provides education in the two levels of Emergency Medical Services certified by the State of Florida: Emergency Medical Technician and Paramedic.
 The EMT is the first level and allows practice at the basic life support level.
 It also provides the foundation to become a Paramedic.
 Paramedics provide more extensive pre-hospital care than do EMTs and are trained in advanced life support measures.